permissionizer/request-token/README.md

 To enable this behavior, simply request a token for the **current repository** by setting `target-repository: ${{ github.repository }}`.
-Even in this case, the target repository must define a policy with explicitly allowed permissions — ensuring **safe, auditable** access without unintended privilege escalation.
+Even in this case, the target repository must define a policy with explicitly allowed permissions — ensuring **secure** access without unintended privilege escalation.

 Policy example: